ssmith-wombatweb/fs-utilTool/README.md

 #### Log Messages
 The create, read and update messages will output to the standard log.

+### Warn Messages
+The delete message will output to the standard warn log.

 #### Error Messages
-The delete and error messages will output to the standard error log.
+The error message will output to the standard error log.

 ## Using the Version Increaser
 ### `.updateVersion(current, release)`